microsoft/code-with-engineering-playbook/developer-experience/recipes/onboarding-guide-template.md

 ## Dev Environment Setup

-* List out steps to run the project end-to-end.
+* Consider adding steps to run the project end-to-end.
+This could be in form of a seperate wiki page or document that can be linked here.
 * Include any software that needs to be downloaded and specify if a specific version of the software is needed.

 ## Project Building Blocks